Martin1982/live-broadcast-demo/README.md

 The admin console will now be reachable at; http://localhost:8000/admin

-Networks which require additional configuration are described below.
+Channels which require additional configuration are described below.

 ## Enable Facebook live